reshvika/reshvika/README.md

-## Hi there 👋 I'm Maria Reshvika Reddy Gade
+## Hi there, I'm Maria Reshvika Reddy Gade

 <!--
 **reshvika/reshvika** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.